andy1li/udacity-band/README.md

-# udacity-band
-My Projects for the Business Analyst Nanodegree
+# My Projects for the Udacity Business Analyst Nanodegree